-- (1) Reflects a monthly payment of 60% of the monthly gross salary earned as of the date of the executive's employment termination, multiplied by 12, which is the maximum amount available to the executive pursuant to the terms of his employment agreement. - (2) Reflects the value of the benefits disclosed in footnote (4) to the Summary Compensation table (with the exception of amounts paid as vacation supplements or settlements) that the executive would be entitled to during the requisite notice period.
-The estimated values are determined based on the Company's cost of providing such benefits during 2014. - (3) Reflects the value of unvested options and RSUs that vest (in whole or in part) upon the designated event, based on the closing price for our common stock on December 31, 2014 (\$106.12).
+- (1) Reflects a monthly payment of 60% of the monthly gross salary earned as of the date of the executive's employment termination, multiplied by 12, which is the maximum amount available to the executive pursuant to the terms of his employment agreement. - (2) Reflects the value of the benefits disclosed in footnote (5) to the Summary Compensation table (with the exception of amounts paid as vacation supplements or settlements) that the executive would be entitled to during the requisite notice period.
+The estimated values are determined based on the Company's cost of providing such benefits during 2015. - (3) Reflects the value of unvested options and RSUs that vest (in whole or in part) upon the designated event, based on the closing price for our common stock on December 31, 2015 (\$124.77).
 For the purpose of this calculation, outstanding unvested options having an exercise price greater than the closing price of our common stock on such date have a value of \$0 - (4) As discussed above, upon a voluntary termination, the executive would be entitled to receive his compensation and benefits during the 12-month (or 6-month) notice period, including any equity awards that would vest during such period.
 However, per the terms of the RSU agreements, the RSUs will not continue to vest if the executive has given notice of termination.
 The value of the equity awards upon a voluntary termination does not assume that any in-the-money options that would vest during the requisite notice period would necessarily be exercised.
-Accordingly, the value of the equity awards upon a voluntary termination is assumed to be \$0. - (5) As discussed above, upon an involuntary termination, the executive would be entitled to receive his compensation and benefits during the 18-month (or 12-month) notice period, including any equity awards that would vest during such period.
-The value of the equity awards upon an involuntary termination reflects the value of the RSUs that would vest during the 18-month (or 12-month) period following December 31, 2014, but does not assume that any in-the-money options that would vest would necessarily be exercised. - (6) Upon a change in control, all options and RSUs vest in full.
-The value of the equity awards upon a change in control reflects the value of all unvested stock options and RSUs on December 31, 2014, and assumes a cash settlement of all unvested options. - (7) For purposes of calculating the lump sum payment, the bonus paid for 2013 was used, which is the greater of (A) the average of the annual bonuses received by the executive for the two most recent fiscal years (2013 and 2014), or (B) the annual bonus for the fiscal year immediately prior to the year of termination (2013, assuming a December 31, 2014 termination date). - (8) Reflects the value of unvested RSUs that vest upon the executive's termination of employment by reason of death, but does not assume that any in-the-money options that would vest would necessarily be exercised. - (9) Qualifying termination after a change in control shall mean resignation for good reason, termination without cause or termination due to disability. - (10) Reflects the value of the company car, fuel and parking during the requisite notice period.
+Accordingly, the value of the equity awards upon a voluntary termination is assumed to be \$0. - (5) As discussed above, upon an involuntary termination, the executive would be entitled to receive his compensation and benefits during the notice period, including any equity awards that would vest during such period.
+The value of the equity awards upon an involuntary termination reflects the value of the RSUs that would vest during the notice period following December 31, 2015, but does not assume that any in-the-money options that would vest would necessarily be exercised. - (6) Upon a change in control, all options and RSUs vest in full.
+The value of the equity awards upon a change in control reflects the value of all unvested stock options and RSUs on December 31, 2015, and assumes a cash settlement of all unvested options. - (7) For purposes of calculating the lump sum payment, the average of the annual bonuses received by the executive for the two most recent fiscal years (2014 and 2015) was used, which is greater than the annual bonus for the fiscal year immediately prior to the year of termination (2014, assuming a December 31, 2015 termination date). - (8) Reflects the value of unvested RSUs that vest upon the executive's termination of employment by reason of death, but does not assume that any in-the-money options that would vest would necessarily be exercised. - (9) Qualifying termination after a change in control shall mean resignation for good reason, termination without cause or termination due to disability. - (10) Reflects the value of the company car, fuel and parking during the requisite notice period.
+The estimated values are determined based on the Company's cost (or estimated cost as of December 31, 2015) of providing such benefits during 2015 - (11) Includes payment of Mr. Sjöbring's \$1.0 million retention bonus, which would become payable in full upon the designated events.